-It’s All About Amy tells the unscripted story of Amy’s life beginning with her childhood in Philadelphia.
-Audiences are left to figure out what’s fact and what’s fiction in this fictional interpretation of a non-fiction story!
+It’s All About Amy is the unscripted story of Amy’s life that combines true monologues about Amy’s childhood with true-ish scenes.
+Audiences are left to figure out if art is imitating life or the other way around.
+Consider it a fictional interpretation of a non-fiction story!

 St. Augustine, Fla.

-It’s All About Amy will perform in the 6:25 p.m. block at the HCC Mainstage Theatre on Saturday, October 23.
+It’s All About Amy will perform online in the 7:30 p.m.
+EDT show block on Wednesday, August 10.

 Previous Countdown Improv Festival appearances